Huegoxaga/notes/sql/README.md

 - Oracle
   - `SET SERVEROUTPUT ON;` enable output
   - `CLEAR SCREEN;` clears the output window
-  - `SET VERIFY OFF` suppress new and old impact of substitution variable
+  - `SET VERIFY OFF;` suppress new and old impact of substitution variable
   - `SET NLS_DATE_FORMAT = 'DD-MON-YYYY` set the date input format
   - `ALTER SESSION` only make changes to the current session
     - The statement stays in effect until you disconnect from the database